 So that’s been fine – through “freebie” means every PC has no reason to not attempt a roll.
 So I’ve pondered working up something with just a little risk baked in, i.e, the chance that a PC loses money by spending more on project expenses – vellum, library admission, “agent fees”, and the King’s new Author Tax – than the sold work earns back.
 But I haven’t put anything into play yet.

 Then there’s the Teaching skill.
 It’s a perfectly legitimate skill that makes for fine character color, and stands ready to take on whatever clever uses players can find for it.
 Its only use detailed in text, though, is allowing a PC to teach a known skill to another PC while in town.
 The money-saving aspect of this hardly seems worthwhile.
 Teacher and student are required to “devote a week to sharing knowledge and nothing else”.
 In town, that’s a minimum of $300 in living expenses, all to save the student what would otherwise be $40 or $80 in training expenses.
-True, the $150 for a week in town would likely still apply if the student instead learned the skill at some nameless guild training center; in that sense, PC-to-PC schooling may remain the cheaper option for a cash-strapped student.
-But both student and teacher miss out on other lucrative town activities, if the GM is enforcing the “and nothing else” prescription.
+True, the student’s $150 part of that may be an unavoidable living expense in any situation, whether learning from a pal or at some nameless guild training center.
+But it’s a loss for the teacher – and both student and teacher miss out on other lucrative town activities if the GM enforces the “and nothing else” prescription.

-The teaching bit could shine when the teacher and student are on the sidelines without much to do anyway during a town stay.
+The teaching bit could shine when the teacher and student are on the sidelines without much to do anyway during a town stay, or when the GM rules that only the teacher PC can impart a rare skill.
 Teaching could also be a good use of spare time when the group is away from town and its training centers, if the GM ignores the “only in town” rule.
 Either way, I’m just not seeing PCs make use of the Teaching skill, so I’ll probably try to devise some other ways to make it useful.

 Healing in town costs $2 per HP.
 Recharging a power item costs $5 per point.
 Tip for the Miserliness crowd: From a monetary perspective, you’re better off burning HP than burning power item energy.